-If you want disco balls and flashing lights on your travels through the Orient, an epic boogie in Asia is not a difficult task.
+If you want disco balls and flashing lights on your travels, then finding a big night out in Asia is not a difficult task.

-The Far East offers travellers stunning beaches for relaxing and unique cities for exploring, but of interest to the club-bound, the gay party scene in many Asian countries has long been a force to be reckoned with.
+The diverse and numerous destinations within the Asian region offer travellers stunning beaches for relaxing, and unique cities for exploring, and the gay party scene in many Asian countries has long been a force to be reckoned with.

 If gay pride parades are any indication of progress, many Asian countries like Taiwan, China and Japan have turned the political movement into a welcome annual institution.